microservices-training/mule-environment-as-code/README.md

       persistentQueuesEncrypted: "false"
       properties: "another-really-cool-api-v1-dev.properties"
       repo_endpoint: 'https://link-to-your-maven-repository.com/snapshots/com/mulesoft/another-really-cool-api'
+      propertyKeys:
+        -
+          keypass_entrytitle: "BusinessGroupDetails"
+          mulefield: "anypoint.platform.client_secret"
+          keypass_entryfield: "Password"
+        -
+          keypass_entrytitle: "BusinessGroupDetails"
+          mulefield: "anypoint.platform.client_id"
+          keypass_entryfield: "UserName"
 ```
+- At present, the framework can only source injected properties from property file stored in app_properties directory and/or from KeePass database.
+It is perfectly alright to source the properties from both or from only one of the sources.
+I do not forsee any need for more than 2 property sources at any given time.
+Based on project requirement, more external propert source (like database ) could be easily implemented
-Please note, at this moment repoType can take either `maven` or `raw` value.
+- Please note, at this moment repoType can take either `maven` or `raw` value.
 We might support more type of repository in future

 ### Framework Logic